laurencelundblade/QCBOR/README.md

 ## Code Status

-As of September 2019, the code is in reasonable working order, but needs some more test and refinement.
-The signing code is more thoroughly tested and fully featured than the verification code.
+As of October 2019, the code is in reasonable working order and the public interface is fairly stable.
+There is a crypto adaptaion layer for [OpenSSL](https://www.openssl.org).

 ### The to-do list:
-* Add lots of test cases for verification, particularly hostile input
+* Add some more tests, particular test vectors from C_COSE or such
-* Lots of code clean up, formatting and documentation
+* General documentation clean up, spelling checks and formatting.
-* Resolve what to do with string algorithm IDs and integer content types in the verifier
-* Makefile needs improvements

 ## Building and Dependencies

-There is a simple makefile (probably too simple, but at least a starting point)
+There is a simple makefile.

 * [QCBOR](https://github.com/laurencelundblade/QCBOR) is required
 * Some cryptographic library that supports ECDSA and at least SHA-256 is required
-* * A porting layer for [OpenSSL](https://www.openssl.org) is included (soon).
+* * A porting layer for [OpenSSL](https://www.openssl.org) is included.

 ## Memory Usage